NOJA Power OSM Recloser Standing Guard over Castelao Stadium at World Cup

-NOJA Power units protect the electricity distribution feeders of stadiums and training facilities as the 20th World Cup tournament takes place in South America
+NOJA Power units protect the electricity distribution feeders of stadiums and training facilities in Fortaleza during the Brazil vs Mexico 20th World Cup tournament

 Electrical switchgear engineers NOJA Power today announces that its OSM series Automatic Circuit Reclosers (ACR) are playing a vital role in protecting the electrical supply of several of the 2014 FIFA World Cup’s key facilities in Brazil.